amanuel496/portfolio-site/README.md

 # portfolio-site
-A portfolio website using only HTML, CSS and Java Script
+A portfolio website using only HTML, CSS and Java Script from scratch